bisrael-eb/interview-attendee-notes/README.md

 Attendee Notes
 ==============

 This project keeps track of event attendees.
-However, just like real attendees, our attendees sometimes misbehave.
+However, just like our real attendees, they sometimes misbehave.
 The people running our events would like to keep track of these misbehaviors and tell each other about them.
 To do this, we're going to add the ability to create notes about attendees.

-The models and CRUD endpoints for Attendees already exist, but the models and CRUD endpoints for these new notes do not.
+The models and CRUD endpoints for Attendees already exist, but the models and CRUD endpoints for these attendee notes do not.
 The task here is to create the model(s), endpoints, and views to add notes to attendees.

+Here's a quick rundown of our requirements:

+1. Must have the ability to create notes, and associate those with an attendee.
+2. Must have the ability to retrieve all notes.
+3. Must have the ability to retrieve all notes for a given attendee.
+4. Must NOT be able to delete or edit a specific note.

+If there's time, we should also implement the following:

+1. Add notes to the serialization of an attendee, but make it optional
+2. Update our API to optionally include notes when retrieving attendees

 Here are a few assumptions we can make about this task: